atilaneves/DIPs/Interpolation.md

 calls to `format` are `%s`.

-Both styles are poor choices when the string fragments are long and/or there are a lot of values to format, both of which tend occur when using one of D's strengths as a language: generating code at compile-time intended to be [mixed in](https://tour.dlang.org/tour/en/gems/string-mixins).
+Both styles are poor choices when the string fragments are long and/or there are a lot of values to format, both of which tend to occur when taking advantage of key strength of D: generating code at compile-time intended to be [mixed in](https://tour.dlang.org/tour/en/gems/string-mixins).
 This is illustrated by code in the standard library [itself](https://github.com/dlang/phobos/blob/v2.095.1/std/bitmanip.d#L115):